rustsbi/prototyper/README.md

+# Repository archived

+This crate has been moved to repository [rustsbi/rustsbi](https://github.com/rustsbi/rustsbi).
+Please direct issues and pull requests to the new repository.

 # RustSBI Prototyper

 RustSBI Prototyper is a developing RISC-V Secure Bootloader solution.
 It can be integrated with the Rust or C language ecosystem to form a complete RISC-V bootloader ecosystem.